lazirpascual/cloud-computers/README.md

 ## Live Demo of [Cloud Computers](https://cloudcomputers.netlify.app/)

 This is a fullstack MERN application that models an e-commerce website that lets users buy computer parts.
-Includes Unit, Integration, and End-To-End Testing.
+Includes Unit and Integration Testing.
 Made using Javascript, React JS, Node JS, Express, MongoDB, and Material-UI. <br />

 ## 🔗 Backend [Repo](https://github.com/lazirpascual/cloud-computers-backend)